w3f/Grants-Program/applications/msai.md

 ### Ecosystem Fit

-The deliverables described above are intended to be used by any substrate based project that would like to leverage encrypted data stored on the blockchain and shared via NFT tokens.
-This project makes secure data storage more accessible to developers within the substrate ecosystem.
-Through a standardized api, our proposed system will be usable by any application or system where they deal with health data and get user opt-in thus contributing to demand for the Polkadot ecosystem.
+The deliverables described above can be generalized but are intended to be used by any project that would like to leverage encrypted data stored on the blockchain ( via NFT).
+Integrating this layer of storage with NFT smart contracts makes storage more accessible for developers within the Substrate ecosystem.
+Our proposed system will be usable by any application or system where they deal with health data and get user opt-in thus contributing to demand for the Polkadot ecosystem.

-The project is a practical application of web3 technologies which we intend to build on Polkadot if we receive funding.
+The project is a practical application of web3 technologies which we intend to build within the Polkadot.
-Using a PolkaDot side chain can prove Polkadot's scalability by for instance spliting records by region and having a parachain per region as our plantuml diagram.
+Additional benefits include proving Polkadot's scalability as the number of users on the parachain grows by for instance spliting records by region and having a parachain per region as illustrated in our component diagram.
 Ultimately consumers will benefit , particularly health patients who travel in multiple jurisdictions (e.g. Ukranians who arrive in UK have no medical history, and it is difficult to carry and validate scans from different countries)
 Target audience is any healthcare data silo and any health patients who can contribute their data and earn ERC20 like tokens on this chain.
 - What need(s) does your project meet?